CSCfi/csc-user-guide/docs/cloud/rahti/usage/security-guide.md

 Rahti applications are exposed to the Internet and their security should be treated with an appropriate care.
 The user on whose account a service is running in Rahti, is responsible of its security.
-See [Terms of Service]() for details about responsibilities.
+See [Terms of Use](https://rahti.csc.fi/agreements/terms_of_use/) for details about responsibilities.

 This guide should be treated as the baseline which must be taken